gsiegwald/stashcloud/README.md

    └─ .terraform.lock.hcl     # Provider lock file (pinned provider versions)

 Note: terraform/terraform.tfstate* and terraform/.terraform/ exist locally but are intentionally ignored by Git for security concerns.

+## Current project status

+Compute layer in place :

+* A b2-7 OVHcloud Public Cloud instance running Ubuntu 24.04 LTS has been deployed.
+* The VM is connected to the public network (Ext-Net) and is reachable via SSH.
+* This VM will act as the server host for the Filestash application (deployed later via Docker/Ansible).